diegoiscof/SilentLayer-ios/README.md

 - **Email**: diego@silentlayer.ai

 ## License
-SilentLayer iOS SDK is available under the MIT License.
+SilentLayer iOS SDK is available under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ---
 © 2025 SilentLayer.
 All rights reserved.